Update: ‘Will the Toyota Stout feature hybrid-electric powertrains?’ section updated.

 Another possibility is Toyota going further down in its utility vehicle line-up and borrowing the powertrain of the Corolla Cross Hybrid.
 This system pairs a 2.0-liter gas engine with producing 150 hp and 139 lb.-ft. of torque with an electric motor.
 The result of this combination is 196 hp, which should be enough for a compact pickup truck that’ll be used for light duties.
 Toyota may target an EPA-est. fuel economy rating of close to 40 MPG (combined) to dethrone the Maverick Hybrid, which delivers 37 MPG (combined).

 The Ford Maverick and Hyundai Santa Cruz will be the Toyota Stout’s main rivals.
-About half of the Maverick trucks sold in America in 2022 were hybrids.
+56% of the Maverick trucks sold in America in 2023 were hybrids.
 The electrified powertrain maximizes efficiency while also reducing the total cost of ownership.
 Another contribution of the electric motor is the instant torque which comes in handy during towing and inclines, and the performance appeal of the extra oomph.

 The success of the Maverick could be the catalyst for Toyota to consider the compact truck segment seriously.
 More than 86,000 orders came in on the week when reservations opened for the 2023 model.
-Meanwhile, the Santa Cruz is also on to something, with sales of 36,480 units in the U.S. in 2022, and YTD 2023 sales up by 9% percent (January-August 2023: 26,032 units).
+Meanwhile, the Santa Cruz is also trying to break into the market, with sales of 36,675 units in the U.S. in 2023.

 Release date

-There’s no word on the release date of Toyota’s compact pickup truck, but we don’t expect the company to launch this model before the second half of the decade.
-A report Automotive News released on July 30, 2023, suggests that the compact pickup truck is a potential model, and that its design work hasn’t been finished yet.
+There’s no word on the release date of Toyota’s compact pickup truck, but we don’t expect the company to launch this model anytime soon.
+A report Automotive News released on July 30, 2023, suggests that the compact pickup truck is a potential model and that its design work hasn’t been finished yet.

 According to a MotorTrend article published on June 3, 2022, Toyota has been keeping a close eye on the compact pickup truck segment in the U.S. The publication was interviewing Bob Carter, former Executive Vice President of Sales for Toyota Motor North America, and Cooper Ericksen, TMNA’s Senior Vice President of Product, Battery Electric Vehicles (BEVs) and Mobility Planning and Strategy, on the company’s future plans.

 Ericksen told the American publication that the company will consider a small and rugged body-on-frame model if there’s sufficient customer demand.
 Otherwise, a more city-friendly model based on the TNGA unibody platform would make better financial sense.
-It is a possibility that the U.S. market could get a compact truck for MY2027 or MY2028, which could be discussed (or teased) at the next edition of Toyota’s HQ Confidential event, as hinted by Carter to MotorTrend.
+Toyota is probably still studying in that area and may take some time to conclude, so we don’t expect it to launch the compact truck in the U.S. before MY2028.

 TopElectricSUV says